steadforce/harbor-day2-operator/README.md

 # harbor-day2-operator
-The harbor day2 operator is for automated managment of existing harbor instances using python harbor-api
+The harbor day2 operator is for automated management of existing harbor instances using python harbor-api

 ## Linter
 We have activated linter like hadolint for dockerfiles.
-Please run all the linters like dokumented underneath before checkin of source code.
+Please run all the linters like documented underneath before checkin of source code.
 Pull requests are only accepted when no linting errors occur.

 ### hadolint